Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: Matching observations

 \begin{itemize} \item {\bf The large abundance of super-Earths.} At least 30\%, and perhaps up to 90\%, of main sequence stars host close-in super-Earths~\citep{mayoretal11,howardetal12,fressinetal13,petiguraetal13,zhuetal18,mulders18,muldersetal18}.
-Any model must explain why such planets form so readily, and with no clear dependence on host star metallicity~\citep{buchhaveetal12}. \item {\bf The super-Earth period ratio distribution.} In multiple-planet systems, the relative spacing of planetary orbits is a measure of the dynamical state of the system.
-This is measured via the period ratio of adjacent planets, which has been well-characterized by the Kepler mission~\citep[modulo selection effects such as missing certain planets][]{lissaueretal11a,fabryckyetal14}. \item {\bf Super-Earths' approximate masses/sizes.} While super-Earths are typically between 1 and 4 Earth radii, determining their masses has required a great investment in radial velocity~\citep[e.g.][]{marcyetal14} and transit timing variations~\citep[e.g.][]{lithwicketal12,mazehetal13} followup of transiting planet candidates.
-This has led to the derivation of mass-radius relationships for close-in small planets~\citep{weissetal13,weissmarcy14,wolfgangetal16}, which suggests that most super-Earths (and mini-Neptunes) are a few to ten Earth-masses.
-This is a mass at which migration is very efficient. \item {\bf The super-Earth multiplicity distribution, or `Kepler dichotomy'.} While a large fraction of stars are found to host super-Earths, most systems seem to host only a single super-Earths and just a small fraction host many.
+Any model must explain why such planets form so readily, and are found on a wide range of stellar metallicity, with more massive super-Earths being at most slightly more abundant around high-metalicity stars~\citep[e.g.,][]{buchhaveetal12,petiguraetal18,kutrawu20}. \item {\bf The super-Earth period ratio distribution.} In multiple-planet systems, the relative spacing of planetary orbits is a measure of the dynamical state of the system.
+This is measured via the period ratio of adjacent planets, which has been well characterized by the Kepler mission~\citep[modulo selection effects such as missing certain planets][]{lissaueretal11a,fabryckyetal14}. \item {\bf Approximate masses and sizes of super-Earths.} While super-Earths are typically between 1 and 4 Earth radii, determining their masses has required great investment in radial velocity~\citep[e.g.,][]{marcyetal14} and transit timing variation~\citep[e.g.,][]{lithwicketal12,mazehetal13} measurements.
+This has led to the derivation of mass--radius relationships for close-in small planets~\citep{weissetal13,weissmarcy14,wolfgangetal16}, which suggests that most super-Earths (and mini-Neptunes) are a few to ten Earth-masses.
+This is a mass at which migration is very efficient. \item {\bf The super-Earth multiplicity distribution, or `Kepler dichotomy'.} While a large fraction of stars are found to host super-Earths, most systems seem to host only a single super-Earth whereas a small fraction of the systems host many planets.
 This has been referred to as the Kepler dichotomy~\citep{johansenetal12,ballardetal16}.
-It remains debated whether systems with a single super-Earth are truly single and have perhaps different origins than systems with multiple super-Earths or not.
-In our previous paper we proposed that most single super-Earths are not single and that the dichotomy is simply a consequence of the relatively broad distribution of mutual inclinations between super-Earths that reduces the probability of multiple-transiting systems~\citep{izidoroetal17}.
-From that perspective the dichotomy reflects two kinds of planetary systems in nature: those that underwent dynamical instabilities after gas dispersal and inclination excitation and those that avoided this.
-However, we note that the rate of false positive of single super-Earth systems is likely to be higher than for multiple systems, potentially affecting this constraint at a quantitative level. \item {\bf Compositional trends among super-Earths.} Recent analyses suggest that many super-Earths are likely to be purely rocky.
-On very close-in orbits planets are unable to retain thick envelopes in the face of strong UV-driven photoevaporation~\citep[e.g.][]{hubbardetal07,owenwu13}. \cite{fultonetal17} showed that there is a dip in the size distribution of close-in planets between roughly 1.5 and 2$\rearth$.
-Interior modelling of planets with inferred masses and radii suggests that the photo-evaporation valley favours mainly rocky composition of super-Earth cores -- but not icy -- cores~\citep{owenwu17,jinmordasinietal18,vaneylenetal18}. \end{itemize}
+The debate continues as to whether or not systems with a single super-Earth are truly single, and as to whether or not these systems have different origins from systems with multiple super-Earths.
+In our previous paper we proposed that most single super-Earths are not single and that the dichotomy is simply a consequence of the relatively broad distribution of mutual inclinations between super-Earths which reduces the probability of multiple-transiting systems~\citep{izidoroetal17}.
+From that perspective, the dichotomy reflects two kinds of planetary systems in nature: those that underwent dynamical instabilities and inclination excitation after gas dispersal and those that avoided this.
+However, we note that the rate of false positive single super-Earth systems is likely to be higher than for multiple systems, potentially affecting this constraint at a quantitative level. \item {\bf Compositional trends among super-Earths.} Atmospheric photoevaporation models suggest that many super-Earths are likely to be purely rocky.
+On very close-in orbits, planets are unable to retain thick envelopes in the face of strong UV-driven photoevaporation~\citep[e.g.,][]{hubbardetal07,owenwu13}. \cite{fultonetal17} showed that there is a dip in the size distribution of close-in planets between roughly 1.5 and 2$\rearth$.
+Interior modeling of planets with inferred masses and radii suggests that the photo-evaporation valley favors mainly a rocky composition of super-Earth cores over icy cores~\citep{owenwu17,jinmordasinietal18,vaneylenetal18}.
+However, at present, there is no consensus as to whether or not all super-Earths are rocky.
+A recent analysis of super-Earth compositions by \cite{zengetal19} suggests that super-Earths with sizes larger than 2-3$\rearth$ are more likely to be water-rich worlds. \end{itemize}